yiisoft/form/docs/guide/en/field-methods.md

 ### `template()`

 A template for a field where tokens (placeholders) are field parts.
-This template is used when field is created using `widget()` method.
+This template is used when field is rendered.

 Built-in tokens: